nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 3.
 The user executes `delete-t 1` to delete the tutor with Tutor index 1 in the list of tutors displayed.
 The command is parsed in the AddressBookParser.

-Step 4.
-DeleteTutorCommandParser is created and gets the index of the tutor to be deleted.
+Step 4. `DeleteTutorCommandParser` is created and gets the index of the tutor to be deleted.
-A DeleteTutorCommand object is then constructed with the specified tutor index.
+A `DeleteTutorCommand` object is then constructed with the specified tutor index.

 Step 5.
-The DeleteTutorCommand object gets the specified person from the current filtered person list using the tutor index.
+The `DeleteTutorCommand` object gets the specified person from the current filtered person list using the tutor index.

 Step 6.
-The DeleteTutorCommand object then calls the deletePerson method in the ModelManager with the specified person to delete.
+The `DeleteTutorCommand` object then calls the deletePerson method in the ModelManager with the specified person to delete.
 This method deletes the specified `Person` in the model.

 Step 7.
-Finally, the DeleteTutorCommand object returns the `CommandResult`.
+Finally, the `DeleteTutorCommand` object returns the `CommandResult`.

-The following sequence diagram shows how the above steps for delete tutor operation works, taking `execute("delete-t 1")` API call as an example.
+The following sequence diagram shows how the above steps for delete tutor operation works:

 ![Interactions inside the Logic Component for the `delete-t 1` Command](images/DeleteTutorSequenceDiagram.png)